Estimated reading time: 4 minutes

 Worst case sub-optimal outcomes may include all bidders being non-compliant at the end of tender evaluation, or the preferred bidder being clearly identifiable at the end of tender evaluation, but key senior stakeholder(s) are unhappy, viewing the outcome as intolerable (for example, it is over budget).

 However you complete it, proper modelling is key to ensuring a quality outcome to your complex procurement.
-Contact us to find out more on how we can support your future sourcing projects with solutions to deliver the best possible outcome.
+Get in touch below to find out more on how we can support your future sourcing projects with solutions to deliver the best possible outcome.